mjsull/Contiguity/README.rst

 Contiguity
 ==========

-A tool for visualising assemblies.
+Contiguity is a tool for constructing and visualising assembly graphs.
+It uses a linear layout so that the assembly graph can be directly compared to a reference.

 .. image:: https://pypip.in/version/Contiguity/badge.svg
         :target: https://pypi.python.org/pypi/Contiguity/